djhmateer/djhmateer.github.io/_posts/2021-09-28-how to find a problem worth solving.md

 I'm embarking on the journey of becoming an entrepreneur as:

-- have done ad-hoc consulting for 2 years (during covid) with 2 young kids and a wife with a full time academic job.
+- Done ad-hoc consulting for 2 years (during covid) with 2 young kids and a wife with a full time academic job.
 Have earned not much money.
 But had the time to support everyone.
 Which has been great, but I'd like to remedy the money part.
-- have always wanted to be an entrepreneur
+- Have always wanted to be an entrepreneur
-- it is a challenge
+- It is a challenge and adventure
-- want to provide for my family
+- Want to provide for my family
 - I love the freedom of lifestyle of an entrepreneur

 My strategy like programming, is to

 - Research deeply - what are the canonical books on technical startup companies?
-- Find people who have been successful and copy them - youtube / podcasts
+- Find people who have been successful and copy them - youtube / podcasts / blogs
 - Write about it (on this blog) to help cement thinking and help others
 - Rank ideas
 - Landing page
-- get out of the building and talk to customers
+- Get out of the building and talk to customers

-brainstorm ideas - I use paper and pencil so I can work in coffee shops / other places to avoid distractions.
+Brainstorm ideas - I use paper and pencil so I can work in coffee shops / other places to avoid distractions.
+Also OneNote on my mobile phone to take notes whilst listening to a podcast out walking.

 ## Learning a new skill